 Angels and demons character design is one of the most treated subjects throughout the entire Art history.
 Their juxtaposition (the contrast between the 2) is often a favorite theme and intriguing topic for artists.
 And let’s face it, almost everyone loves to relate themselves to these enchanting characters and is “cheering” for one of the “teams”.

-- In this article we will start of with some interesting facts – we explore how the idea for these creatures appeared in World and Art; we will explain the etymology (the origin) of the words angel and demon;
+- In this article we will start off with some interesting facts – we explore how the idea for these creatures appeared in World and Art; we will explain the etymology (the origin) of the words angel and demon;

-- We will show you some of the most representative examples of angels and demons character design through the years;
+- We will show you some of the most representative examples of angels’ and demons’ character design through the years;

 - Til last, we will show you interesting contemporary interpretations of these creatures and we will even show you the artist’s process of creating such characters + video;

-What does angel and demon mean
+What do angel and demon mean?